ISISComputingGroup/ibex_developers_manual/Server-Release-Tests.md

     1. `git fetch`
     1. `git status`
     1. Ensure that the message says `up-to-date with 'origin/<Instrument Name>'`.
+1. Ensure that a block PV is being logged.
+Do this by right clicking a PV (one which would be expected to change a little) and select `Display block history -> create a new plot`.
+There should be data on the plot from after the instrument was upgraded.
 1. Confirm that the web dashboard is working for the specific instrument (http://dataweb.isis.rl.ac.uk/)
 1. Ensure that the mysql catalogue is not being updated:
     1. Start the mysql installer (start menu search for mysql installer - Community)